 Research the company, and prepare several questions to ask each recruiter.
 Consider questions like:

-"What majors are a good fit in your organization?"
+"What majors are a good fit for your organization?"

 "What kinds of jobs do you offer?"